 Examinations and obtaining your licence

 There is no formal ground school requirement associated with PPL theory training.
 Therefore you can book your exams with either the UK CAA or your chosen EASA state once you are ready to sit them.

 Each exam consists of 12 to 16 multiple choice questions and lasts between 20 and 50 minutes.
 You have 18 months to pass all nine exams, starting at the end of the calendar month in which you pass your first exam.
 You are allowed a maximum of four attempts per exam.
-Each exam costs around £35 and you are welcome to sit them at our exam centre in Clevedon, Somerset – just off the M5.
+Each exam costs around £35.

 How difficult are these subjects and exams?

 Learning how to fly a plane isn’t easy, but it is exciting!
 Our training software, ATPdigital, gives you all the knowledge you need to pass your theory exams – guiding you through your learning step by step with tests at the end of each lesson.

 How much time will it take me to complete the study?

 This depends mainly on your existing knowledge and the amount of time you can dedicate each week to studying.
 Each of the nine modules typically requires a minimum of around eight to twelve hours of study to get exam ready.

 Do I have to complete the exams before starting flight training?